WWE News: Hall Of Famer Talks About Having Real-Life Issues With Ric Flair

-Per Sportskeeda, WWE Hall of Famer Diamond Dallas Page (DDP) was a guest on the latest episode of the Talk Is Jericho podcast, where he discussed his behind-the-scenes rivalry with Ric Flair.
+Per Sportskeeda, WWE Hall of Famer Diamond Dallas Page (DDP) was a guest on the latest episode of the Talk is Jericho podcast, where he discussed his behind-the-scenes rivalry with Ric Flair.

-The real-life animosity between the legends stemmed from their days working in WCW together.
-Despite their long-term grudge, DDP revealed that he wanted to make amends with “The Nature Boy” after watching his first retirement celebration in 2008.
+The real-life animosity between the legends stemmed from their days working together in WCW.
+Despite their long-term grudge, DDP revealed that he wanted to make amends with "The Nature Boy" after watching his first retirement celebration in 2008.

 According to DDP, they bumped into each other at a convention at a later date and buried the hatchet with one conversation.